-What is the Average Revenue Per Account (ARPA)?
+What is the ARPA?

-The Average Revenue Per Account (ARPA) quantifies a SaaS or subscription-based company’s average monthly recurring revenue (MRR) per account and is most often segmented into distinct cohorts (groups) of customers.
+ARPA, or “average revenue per account”, quantifies a SaaS or subscription-based company’s average monthly recurring revenue (MRR) per account and is most often segmented into distinct cohorts (groups) of customers.

 ARPA, short for “average revenue per account,” refers to the subscription or contractually recurring revenue generated per account.